sstephenson/bats/README.md

 }
 ```

-On failure, the expected and actual outputs are displayed.
+On failure, the expected and actual output are displayed.

 ```
 -- output differs --